timoklimmer/r-on-aml-moe/README.md

 ## Disclaimer
 As always, everything provided here is provided "as is".
 Feel free to use but don't blame me if things go wrong.

+I am open for pull requests.
+Please submit a pull request before starting your own public fork so we can keep things together.